YMMV: Friday the 13th

 - Alternative Character Interpretation: Jason Voorhees, a child stuck in a body of reverent who misses his mother, or a killing machine who ends his victims in creative ways For the Evulz?

-- Is Pamela's ghost really talking to Jason, or is she just delusional?
+- Is Jason's ghost really talking to Pamela, or is she just delusional?

 - Common Knowledge: Jason never used a chainsaw, despite the fact that he is often depicted in parody work doing so.
 In fact, it is the preferred weapon of Leatherface.
 Jason's canonical weapon of choice is his machete.